 Mary is old and weak.
 She has periods of mental clarity, and periods of confusion.
-Donna is her niece who lives nearby.
-Donna tells Mary that her children who live far away do not really love her, do not visit her, and only are after her money.
-Donna isolates Mary from others.
-She keeps other from visiting and does not relaying their messages and calls.
-Then, Donna talks Mary into writing a will or trust leaving Mary’s entire estate to Donna.
+Her niece, Donna, lives nearby.
+Donna tells Mary that her children who live far away do not really love her, do not visit her and only are after her money.
+Furthermore, Donna isolates Mary from others.
+For example, she keeps other from visiting and does not relay their messages and calls.
+Then Donna talks Mary into writing a will or trust leaving Mary’s entire estate to her.

 Is the will valid?
 Did Mary lack the capacity to execute a valid will?
 Did Donna exert undue influence upon her?
 These are factual questions for a judge or jury.
 More information is necessary regarding Mary’s mental capacity on the date she executed the will.
 However, Donna’s behaviors in isolating Mary, not relaying messages and pressuring her, are evidence that Donna exerted undue influence upon Mary.

-An Experienced Attorney is Necessary for Contested Wills and Trusts
+An Experienced Probate Attorney is Necessary for Contested Wills and Trusts